-Venture firms are marketing funds even after Facebook Inc. (FB)’s poorly received initial public offering and the European debt crisis disrupted the best string of Internet IPOs in more than a decade.
+Venture firms are marketing funds even after Facebook Inc. (FB:US)’s poorly received initial public offering and the European debt crisis disrupted the best string of Internet IPOs in more than a decade.
 Institutional Venture Partners raised $1 billion for its latest venture capital fund, the firm said in June, shortly after Madrona Venture Group amassed a $300 million fund.

 Rebecca Hurst, a spokeswoman for Palo Alto, California- based TCV, declined to comment.
 Park Hill Group, the placement- agent arm of Blackstone Group LP, is helping to market the fund.

 TCV makes late-stage investments in such areas of technology as Internet, financial services, infrastructure, communications and software.
 It also backs public companies.
 The firm is able to invest $20 million to $200 million in companies, according to its website.

 As it pitches its next fund, the firm can point to recent exits.
 It backed ExactTarget Inc., the e-mail marketing company that counts Microsoft Corp. and Groupon Inc. as customers, which went public in March.
 The firm scored a gain last year on the IPO of HomeAway Inc., a vacation-rental website.
 TCV agreed to sell its stake in FX Alliance Inc., a provider of electronic foreign-exchange services, to Thomson Reuters Corp., the companies said today.